ojplg/legup/README.md

   * JSoup
   * H2 (for tests)
   * [hrorm!](http://hrorm.org)
+* Other
+  * LegUp uses [liquibase](http://www.liquibase.org/) for managing
+  migrations.
+There is mark-up in the SQL structures creation script that indicates what has been applied.
+There is a shell script for running liquibase under the scripts directory.
+  * The AWS instance I run has [postgres backups](https://www.postgresql.org/docs/10/static/backup.html) via the postgres pg_dump tool running under cron.

 # TODO list

 Do not forget to grep the code for TODO and FIXME.
 There are always things there.

-Technical Betterments

-* Frank recommends http://www.liquibase.org/ for managing migrations.
-This could become a concern, once Legup is being used and the database cannot simply be nuked.
-I have included liquibase mark-ups in the sql scripts and a short script for using liquibase to build the schema.
-* Also, need to look into [postgres backups](https://www.postgresql.org/docs/10/static/backup.html) I have set up pg_dump for cron on the aws instance.
-* Actually make a real connection pool and automated reclamation
-* Silent logging for unit tests (maybe)

-Features/bugs/ideas to work on

-* USER FIXES
+* User Fixes
   * Allow users to invite others to their organizations
   * Allow organization names to be changed
   * Make sure submission of names handle spaces correctly
   * Error messages on user/organization creation

-* roll call votes are not parsed, just third readings, should that change?
-* different grade levels between house and senate - grading should just be completely separate
+  * Many-to-many relations between users and organizations
 * Write more help screens
 * Legislator Persistence
   * Perhaps check for and perform updates when changes to legislator data are found